Confidence Guarantee - Read more

 In many places, people are employed to keep an eye on the cars in return for a small tip.

-Please note that you must be at least 21 years of age to rent a car in Costa Rica.
+Please note that you must be at least 21 years old to hire a car in Costa Rica.

 10 things you should be aware of in traffic